harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Cloud Cost Management

-- Anomaly Drilldown Support: We have introduced support for Anomaly drilldown, allowing users to precisely view anomalies on the Anomaly List Page that were visible on the Perspective Details Page.
-[CCM-17137]
+- Anomaly Drilldown Support: Harness has introduced support for Anomaly drilldown, allowing users to precisely view anomalies on the Anomaly List Page that were visible on the Perspective Details Page.
+(CCM-17137)

-Perspective List Page Enhancement: We have added a minor change on the Perspective List Page of removing the total cost and changing the default view to list format.
+- Perspective List Page Enhancement: We have added a minor change on the Perspective List Page of removing the total cost and changing the default view to list format.
 (CCM-17380)

-- Cloud Perspective Recommendation Display: Recommendations alongwith their total potential savings is now be displayed on the cloud perspective, providing users with actionable insights directly within their Perspectives overview page.
+- Cloud Perspective Recommendation Display: Recommendations along with their total potential savings is now be displayed on the cloud perspective, providing users with actionable insights directly within their Perspectives overview page.
 (CCM-17639)

 - Time Filter Options for Recommendations: We have introduced UI changes to support time filter options for the last 60 days and 90 days in recommendations.
 This enhancement provides users with greater flexibility in analyzing recommendations over specific time periods.
 (CCM-17725)